crystal-lang/rfcs/text/0007-event_loop-refactor.md

 Notable differences from the previous API:

+* Timeout and resume events are not on the event loop.
+The scheduler is supposed to handle them directly.
+  `Crystal::System::Event` gets removed as this was its only use case.
 * The behaviour of event loop actions `read` and `write` has been unified: they both read/write at least one byte and return the number of bytes read/written.
   This keeps the event loop implementation minimal and more versatile.
 Previously, `write` was expected to write *all* bytes of the given slice.